bradon/TS3Voices/README.md

 It is far enough along that it is usable, and ready for requests/feedback.

 This plugin currently does not search for or censor bad names.
-User names are sanitized to prevent problems/exploits, but more testing/dev is needed.

 ![Example Overlay over ArmA](examplearma.png)
 # Usage